 Even if a piece of information isn’t do-or-die essential at the moment, it may be incredibly informative later on.
-If you default to gathering more knowledge, tagging your subscribers more aggressively, and tracking more events (instead of less), your future self will thank you.
+If you default to gathering more knowledge, tagging people more aggressively, and tracking more events (instead of less), your future self will thank you.

 - A/B Testing

 Whether it’s your workflows, your email campaigns, your subject lines, your landing pages, or a combination of all the above plus more, it’s essential to A/B test every process in your business.
-Think of it this way: if your business gets 200 new email subscribers a month, and those subscribers convert to customers at a rate of 5%, you’re getting 10 new customers a month.
+Think of it this way: if your business adds 200 people to its email list every month, and those people convert to customers at a rate of 5%, you’re getting 10 new customers a month.
 Not bad, right?

-But think about what happens once you start getting 2000 new email subscribers a month.
+But think about what happens once you start getting 2000 new people on your list every month.
 If you never test that same email campaign, you’ll get 100 new customers a month.
 But if you can improve the conversion rate of that campaign just 2% now, imagine what that compounds into eventually.

 Raising your conversion rate from 5% to 7% now, before that growth happens, means an eventual difference between 100 new customers a month, or 140 new customers a month.
 That’s an overall difference of a 40% increase in monthly growth.